A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Indenting-e39e.md

 ## How can you indent ?

 One way is to put the cursor at the beggining of a line and press the space bar multiple times.
-It works but it's considered bad
+It works but it's considered best practice and is not the fastest way.

+Another way is to put again your cursor at the begining of a line and press the tab key to indent.
+This is already better and at least when you use tab the indenting of all the lines match.

+Now the smartest way is to use Codio editor's "Beautify" feature.
+It will take your code and indent it for you!
+Try using it on the example.
+Click "Tools > Beautify" when you have the focus on the code.
+If you don't select anything in the code it will "Beautify" all the code in the editor.
+If you select some lines it will just "Beautify" these lines.